What is available credit, and how does it work?

 Credit utilization ratio

 Your available credit may affect your credit scores because, as your current balance goes up, so does your credit utilization ratio.
-This ratio compares the credit you’re using across all your revolving credit accounts to the total credit you have available.
+This ratio compares the credit you’re using across all your revolving credit accounts with the total credit you have available.

 Debt-to-income (DTI) ratio